bakame-php/http-structured-fields/README.md

 );
 echo $orderedList->toHttpValue(); //returns '"42";foo="bar", (42.0 forty-two);a'
 ```

+The `OrderedList` and the `InnerList` classes are list of members that act as containers

+The main distinction between `OrderedList` and `InnerList` are:

+- `OrderedList` members must be `InnerList` or `Items`;
+- `InnerList` members must be `Items`;
+- `InnerList` can have a `Parameters` instance attached to it;

+Both classes exposes the following:

+named constructors:

+- `fromList` instantiates the container with a list of members in an iterable construct;
+- `from` instantiates the container with a list of members as variadic;

+getter methods:

+- `get` to access an element at a given index (negative indexes are supported)
+- `has` tell whether an element is attached to the container using its `index`;

+setter methods

+- `push` to add elements at the end of the list;
+- `unshift` to add elements at the beginning of the list;
+- `insert` to add elements at a given position in the list;
+- `replace` to replace an element at a given position in the list;
+- `remove` to remove elements based on their position;

 A `Parameters` instance can be associated to an `InnerList` using the same API as for the `Item` value object.